32kda/godot_object_strings/README.md

 ## Usage

 1. Create a Path3D in your scene
-2. Add the PathObjectsPlacer as a child node
+2. Add the ObjectString as a child node
 3. Assign a scene containing object to be placed, like tree or lamp post, to the `item` property
-4. Configure the placer properties in the inspector
+4. Configure the Object String properties in the inspector

 ## Properties